hvk5388/docsify-intro/docs/Provs.Con.md

-Pro vs. Con
+# Pro vs. Con
-Overall I would recommend 11ty, but there are some things to keep in mind before you jump right in.
+Overall I would recommend docsify, but there are some things to keep in mind before you jump right in.

-Pro
+## Pro
-Easy use after setup
+ - Easy setup
-Mostly beginner friedly
+ - Mostly beginner friedly
-Lots of useful online information
+ - Lots of useful online information
-Also lots of plugins on open source
+ - Also lots of plugins on open source
-Easy to update
+ - Easy to update

-Con
+## Con
-Setup can be difficult
-HTML/Markdown knowledge required
+ - HTML/Markdown knowledge helpful
-Also requires command line knowledge
+ - Also requires command line knowledge
-Requires outside hosting
+ - Requires outside hosting
-Doesn't allow for a login
+ - Doesn't allow for a login
+ - Bad at dynamic data

+The cons were so hard to come up with.